UMP 75x24 [M8+M10] GW F200 Lina / N38 - search holder

 Neodymium magnets can become demagnetized at high temperatures.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
-However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.
+Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Neodymium magnets are characterized by significant fragility.
-Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+Neodymium magnetic are fragile as well as will crack if allowed to collide with each other, even from a distance of a few centimeters.
+They are coated with a shiny nickel plating similar to steel, but they are not as hard.
+In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
+Protecting your eyes is essential.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.